The Kagyupa School of Tibetan Buddhism

 Marpa brought these lineages to Tibet and passed them to his foremost disciple Jetsun Milarepa (1040-1123), the most celebrated and accomplished of Tibet's Tantric yogis.
 When Milarepa and his sister were still small, their father died and their uncle stole their wealth and possessions leaving the two children and their mother to face many hardships.
 Needless to say, Milarepa was not at all happy about this turn of events and decided to take revenge.
 He learned the art of black magic and the making of hailstorms from two magicians and used these powers to kill his uncle's son, daughter-in-law and thirty-three others by causing their to house collapse.
 Out of fear and retribution, the neighbours turned angrily against him so he caused such a hailstorm that the ice lay waist deep on the fields.

-Later on, Milarepa realised that this was probably not the best way to go about things, and he repented, vowing to practice Dharma to atone for his wrongdoing.
+Later on, Milarepa realised that this was probably not the best way to go about things, and he repented, vowing to practise Dharma to atone for his wrongdoing.
 He went to see an adept by the name of Rongton Lhaga, and asked him for instruction.
 "The Dharma I teach," replied the Lama, "is the Great Perfection.
 If one meditates on it during the day, one can become Buddha that same day, if one meditates on it during the night, one can become Buddha that very night.
 Fortunate beings whose past actions have created suitable conditions do not even need to meditate as they will be liberated simply by hearing it.
 Since it is a Dharma for those of eminently superior faculties, I will teach it to you."

 After receiving the empowerments and instructions, Mila thought to himself, "It took me two weeks to master black magic, one week for making hail.
 Now here is a teaching even easier.
-If you meditate by day you become a Buddha that day, if you meditate by night you become a Buddha that night, and if your karma is right, you don't even need to meditate", so he stayed in bed.
+If you meditate by day you become a Buddha that day, if you meditate by night you become a Buddha that night, and if your karma is right, you do not even need to meditate", so he stayed in bed.

 A few days later the Lama said to him, "You really are a great sinner, and I have praised my teaching a little too highly, so now I will not guide you.
 You should go to the hermitage of Trowolung in Lhodrak, where there is a direct disciple of the Indian siddha Naropa himself.
 He is the most excellent of teachers, the king of translators, Marpa.
 He is a siddha and is without rival throughout the three worlds.
 You and he have a link stemming from actions in former lives, go and see him."